NTakit/N_Mgmt/README.md

 ## What's new ?
 #### LOT of things !
+  ##### Better code :
+    - Cleaner and easier to modify :
+      - One php file = One functionnal part
+      - The main core calls the others functionnal parts only if necessary
+    - JS now using Ajax requests to make things faster between server and client

   ##### Complete interface rebuild :
     - Smooth menus
     - Sizeable rows ( 32px to 128px )
-  - Now using ajax requests to make things faster
+    - …

 ## Preview
 ![alt tag](https://raw.githubusercontent.com/NTakit/N_Mgmt/master/preview-3.x.png)